Selling in Tough Times

 In other sectors, it’s tougher, and that means that business owners and sales leaders need to be more resilient, positive and focused despite everything that is happening.

 When there is uncertainty in any market, there is a danger that people reduce their spending.
-As a salesperson, you will hearing that “no” word more often that you did before, and it seems like the more you push, the more they say no.

 So we convince ourselves “no-one’s spending” “everyone is cutting back” “times are hard”

 I’ve been involved in sales for over 30 years, and can’t remember a time like this.
 It’s all well documented, and you know the realities of your market sector, so let’s concentrate on what we can do rather than where we are.

 1) Selling in tough times – build positivity

 One study of salespeople, showed that people with a positive mindset sold on average 37% more products and services than their negative counterparts.

 I don’t mean this glibly, it can be tough to keep positive when market conditions are hard, and on some days it’s easier than others.